Convex-Dev/convex.cljc/README.md

 Toolset consist of:

-- Reading, expanding, compiling, and executing Convex Lisp code
+- Reading, expanding, compiling, and executing Convex Lisp code from the JVM
 - Translating between Convex object and Clojure data structures
-- Describing Convex Lisp code as Clojure forms
+- Templating Convex Lisp code from Clojure
 - Specyfing Convex Lisp using Malli, providing:
     - Some basic level of validation
     - Generation of random forms